Fiserv/Commerce-Hub/docs/Resources/Master-Data/Additional-Data.md

 ## Overview

-The `additionalDataCommon` object contains common elements used for all request types.
+The `additionalDataCommon` object contains common data objects used for request types based on business requirements.

 <!--
 type: tab